Sponsor MessageBecome a KQED sponsor

 Southbound 238 to E 14th Street and Lewelling Boulevard, from Mission to Paradise Boulevards, are closed due to a fire.
 CHP is advising residents to avoid the area and use alternate routes on Thursday, Dec.
 11, 2025.
 The gas explosion triggered a major fire near Hayward, injuring six people who were taken to nearby hospitals.
 The explosion damaged multiple homes and sent smoke into the area.
 (Courtesy of CHP Hayward)

-A gas explosion started a major fire in a San Francisco Bay Area neighborhood on Thursday, blowing out windows in homes and sending heavy smoke into the air.
-Fire officials said six people were taken to hospitals for injuries.
+A gas explosion started a major fire in a San Francisco Bay Area neighborhood on Thursday after obliterating at least one home, blowing out windows and shaking nearby houses.
+Six people were taken to hospitals for injuries, fire officials said.

 Sponsored